fayizferosh/yosys-tcl-ui-report/README.md

 #### Hierarchy Check Run & Error Handling

-I have successfully written the code for hierarchy check error handling in case any error pops up during hierarchy check run in yosys and *exits if hierarchy check fails*.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information are shown below.
+I have successfully written the code for hierarchy check error handling in case any error pops up during hierarchy check run in Yosys and *exits if hierarchy check fails*.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information are shown below.

 *Code*